Lucy Walter: Aftermath during the Exclusion Crisis

 The marriage of King Charles and Catherine of Braganza (1638–1705) did not produce legitimate children, leaving his brother, James, Duke of York (1633–1701) as heir to the throne.
 The duke was Catholic, and many people wanted a Protestant monarch.
-Rumors spread that the king had married Lucy Walters, making the Duke of Monmouth legitimate.
+Rumours spread that the king had married Lucy Walters, making the Duke of Monmouth legitimate.

 Sir Gilbert Gerard, who supposedly had the box containing proof of the marriage was summoned before the Privy Council in January 1678, and testified that he knew nothing of the proof.
 The king also denied the marriage.
 After King Charles' death in 1685, the Duke of York became king as James II, and the Duke of Monmouth started a rebellion against him, which was crushed in the Battle of Sedgemoor.
 The duke was beheaded.